mythridium/sidebar/README.md

 Progress does not show for skills above 120 as the game does not track the experience required for virtual level ups.

+Progress does not show for locked skills in adventure mode.

 ![Progress](images/progress.png)

 ## Settings